 After analyzing the specific content file "social.png" within these themes we discovered a 30kb highly obfuscated PHP code:

-Upon further investigation of this PHP code we identified it had included a RSA public key that, according to many infected users, this common malicious fake file known as “social.png” has been running rampant for over 3 years and yet many infected themes are still included in the wordpress.org repository.
+Upon further investigation of this PHP code we identified it had included an RSA public key that, according to many infected users, this common malicious fake file is known as "social.png" has been running rampant for over 3 years, and yet many infected themes are still included in the wordpress.org repository.

 Many websites infected with this malicious code caused their: